BYU-CS-Discord/CSBot/README.md

 ### Uptime

-The bot automatically pings an uptime monitor every 5 minutes to keep the server running.
-This is configured in the `.env` file.
+The bot may be [configured](#configure-the-bot) to automatically ping an uptime monitor of your choosing every few minutes, to keep easier track of server downtime.

 ## Usage or Development